What happens when an 18-wheeler hits a pedestrian?

 When 18-wheelers hit pedestrians, many laws and regulations impact how a court rules in your case

-Truck accident cases are not “big car wreck” lawsuits.
-By this, we mean that in normal car wreck cases, the defendant driver is judged by what is vaguely called a “reasonable person” standard.
-That’s to say, a jury doesn’t have some magical checklist of bad behaviors for which a defendant can be held liable.
-Instead, juries in car wreck cases must determine whether anyone in the place the driver was in “should” have performed as they did.
+Truck accident cases are not simply big car wreck lawsuits.
+By this, we mean that in normal car wreck cases, the defendant driver is judged by what is vaguely called a "reasonable person" standard.
+That's to say, a jury doesn't have some magical checklist of bad behaviors for which a defendant can be held liable.
+Instead, juries in car wreck cases must determine whether anyone in the position the driver was in should have performed as they did.

-That’s not exactly the case in truck accident litigation.
-Instead, we hold professional drivers in 18-wheelers to a much higher standard.
-For example, there is no law in Texas that states those who text and drive are committing some kind of crime.
+That's not exactly the case in truck accident litigation.
+Instead, we hold professional drivers in 18-wheelers to a much higher standard, that of a reasonably prudent professional.
+For example, there is no law in Texas that indicates those who text and drive are committing some kind of crime.
 However, the federal government has issued regulations in the last few years that specifically make cell phone use of any kind while behind the wheel of a tractor-trailer against the law.
-Similarly, while auto drivers generally are considered to have a duty to only put safe cars on the road, truckers are required by law to do a pre-trip safety check before every time they get out on the road.
+Similarly, while auto drivers generally are considered to have a duty not to drive their cars in unsafe condition, truckers are required by law to do a pre-trip safety check before every time they get out on the road.

 Determining who's at fault in when a tractor-trailer hits a pedestrian

 Typically, when an 18-wheeler strikes a pedestrian on a sidewalk, it does so while trying to make a sharp right turn.
 Trucks are unwieldy in tight situations like this.
 It takes a skilled driver paying close attention to safely pull a large trailer in and around areas where pedestrians are.